 Engaging with Users Effectively

 Communicating with users regarding content moderation decisions, providing explanations or instructions for policy violations, and handling user appeals or complaints.
-Moderators provide explanations or reconsidering actions when warranted while balancing user rights and platform policies.
+Moderators reconsider actions if needed while balancing user rights and platform policies.

 Addressing Complex Moderation Challenges